-Malaysia is seen as a country of relative political stability and economic prosperity in a region that has seen great turmoil.
-As a result, many refugees and asylum seekers have sought Malaysia as a place of refuge.
+Malaysia is a country of relative political stability and economic prosperity in a region that has seen great turmoil.
+As a result, many refugees and asylum seekers have sought out Malaysia as a place of refuge.

-Malaysia is not a signatory to the 1951 UN Refugee Convention and its 1967 Protocol, therefore, refugees and asylum seekers in Malaysia lead a precarious existence on the margins of society, at risk of arrest as illegal immigrants (Ahmad, 2012).
-Despite not being a formal signatory, the Malaysian authorities do cooperate with UNHCR to some extent and tolerate the refugee presence.
+Malaysia is not a signatory to the 1951 UN Refugee Convention and its 1967 Protocol - therefore refugees and asylum seekers in Malaysia often exist on the margins of society, at risk of arrest as illegal immigrants (Ahmad, 2012).
+Despite not being a formal signatory, the Malaysian authorities do cooperate with the United Nations Refugee Agency ("UNHCR") to some extent and accept the presence of refugees.
 The level of tolerance and extent of integration varies depending on the circumstances.

-Munir Asen (2018) provides a historical perspective of refugees in Malaysia over the last few decades, since Malaysian independence.
-The earliest large scale of entry of refugees to Malaysia came from Vietnam, at the end of the Vietnam War.
-Between 1975 and 1991, Malaysia provided asylum to more than 250,000 refugees from Vietnam as part of a regional humanitarian effort (Munir-Asen, 2018).
+Munir-Asen (2018) provides a historical perspective of refugees in Malaysia over the last few decades, since Malaysian independence.
+The earliest large-scale entry of refugees to Malaysia was at the end of the Vietnam War.
+Between 1975 and 1991, Malaysia accepted more than 250,000 refugees from Vietnam as part of a regional humanitarian effort (Munir-Asen, 2018).
 Subsequent inflows of refugees have not been administered in this formal way by the Malaysian authorities.
-Since the 1990s, Rohingya refugees have been arriving in Malaysia, and though their status has not been regularised they have been more or less tolerated, although kept to the relative margins of Malaysian society (Cheung, 2011).
-This pattern has continued with the recent high influx of Rohingya following increased persecution in Myanmar.
-Rohingya refugees now comprise the majority of refugees in Malaysia but have continued to be marginalised within Malaysian society (Munir-Asen, 2018).
+Rohingya refugees have been arriving in Malaysia since the 1990s, and though their status has not been regularised, they have been more or less tolerated, although kept to the relative margins of Malaysian society (Cheung, 2011).
+This pattern has continued with the recent high influx of Rohingya refugees in 2013, following increased persecution in Myanmar.
+Rohingya refugees now comprise the majority of refugees in Malaysia and have continued to be marginalised within Malaysian society (Munir-Asen, 2018).

-By comparison Cham refugees, escaping the Khmer Rouge in Cambodia were treated differently, and given two options upon arrival during the same period as the Vietnamese: resettlement to a third country or integration in Malaysia.
+By comparison, Cham refugees who escaped the Khmer Rouge in Cambodia were treated differently.
+They were given two options upon arrival during the same period as the Vietnamese: resettlement to a third country or integration in Malaysia.
+They were offered this due to international burden-sharing of states offering large numbers of resettlement places to refugees during that period.
 Filipino refugees from Mindanao arriving in Sabah, Malaysian Borneo, were granted "resettlement", and permitted to stay in Sabah and Labuan without limitation.
-Between 1976 and 1985, 73,000 were registered, and 30,000 given work permits from the outset, partly in response to labour shortages in Sabah at the time (Munir-Asen, 2018).
+Between 1976 and 1985, 73,000 were registered, and 30,000 were given work permits from the outset, partly in response to labour shortages in Sabah at this time (Munir-Asen, 2018).
 This was also the case for Achese refugees arriving from Indonesia in 2003.
-This demonstrates that Malaysian attitudes towards and treatment of refugees vary significantly, depending on the political context, cultural factors and economic need.
+This demonstrates that Malaysian Government attitudes towards and treatment of refugees vary significantly, depending on the political context, cultural factors and economic need.